gama-platform/gama-platform.github.io/wiki/Operators.md

 produces a new map from the evaluation of the right-hand operand for each element of the left-hand operand

 #### Special cases:
   * if the left-hand operand is nil, index_by throws an error.
+If the operation results in duplicate keys, only the first value corresponding to the key is kept

 #### Examples:
 ```